 Step 6: As soon as you hit the Volume up button your device will boot into TWRP recovery mode.

-As you enter the TWRP recovery, the first thing you need to do is take Nandroid backup of your current ROM.
+As you enter the TWRP recovery, the first thing you need to do is take a Nandroid backup of your current ROM.

-Step 7: Press back button and go to the main menu of TWRP recovery.
+Step 7: Press the back button and go to the main menu of TWRP recovery.
 Then select the Wipe option.